monsonite/Byter/README.md

 I show 3 registers, The Accumulator AC, The B-Register and an Output Register.
 The output register just follows the Accumulator - but just latches its output result at the end of the machine cycle.
 All are 8-bits and they are co-ordinated by the timing pulses and the gated clock stream GCLK.

-In the next part, I will show how other ICs can be used to replace U1, U2, U10,11,12,13.
+In the next part, I will show how other ICs can be used to replace U2, U10, 11, 12, 13 thus reducing the package count.

+The Instruction decoding logic can be simplified and the Carry Suppress logic moved to the Carry Flipflop, rather than using additional NAND gates.

+The clock sequencer counter may be set to generate different numbers of pulses in the clock burst.
+These van be used to control the Accumulator to provide left and right shift operations and also a nybble swap operation between the upper 4-bits and the lower 4-bits.